-Previously a pupil master, Lincoln’s Inn advocate trainer and Editor of Current Law, he has also given evidence to foreign courts as an expert on English personal injury law.
+Previously a Lincoln’s Inn advocate trainer and Editor of Current Law, he has also given evidence to foreign courts as an expert on English personal injury law.

 Solicitors’ comments about him include: “An incisive mind and advocacy skills achieve results often beyond expectations”; “A counsel who cares about the result”; “Solicitor-friendly”; “A pleasure to work with”.

 William undertakes all aspects of personal injury work and is frequently instructed against Queen’s Counsel both at trials and in settlement meetings.
 His current caseload includes catastrophic injury, traumatic brain injury, amputations, tetraplegia, fibromyalgia/somatoform pain disorder and fatal accidents as well as more general injury work.
 He is on the Counsel panel to major insurers and can provide advice on coverage.

 He has expertise in dealing with fibromyalgia/ chronic pain/ somatoform pain disorder and in dealing with issues of dishonesty, causation and acceleration, frequently against the background of an extensive medical history and complex medical evidence.